 CMC Inpatient Unit Rotation

-Children’s Medical Center Psychiatric Inpatient Services is the only facility in the Dallas/Fort Worth area that treats medically compromised children under the age of 5 and adolescents who also have psychiatric disorders.
-The unit also offers the state’s largest child and adolescent eating disorders program.
+Children’s Medical Center's Psychiatry and Psychological Services: Inpatient Program is the only facility in the Dallas/Fort Worth area that treats medically compromised children under the age of 5 and adolescents who also have psychiatric disorders.
+The Program also offers the state’s largest child and adolescent eating disorders program.

-Designed for children and adolescents who require around-the-clock care, the unit:
+Designed for children and adolescents who require around-the-clock care, the Inpatient Unit:

 - Includes 12 beds, with room for 12-day or partial-hospitalization patients.

-- Admits children and adolescents between the ages of 2-18 years.
+- Admits children and adolescents between the ages of 2 and 18 years.

 - Admits approximately 180 patients each year.